 2018: Elizabeth York Schiff '81 JD'85 P'14 and James Schiff '81 P'14

 Elizabeth York Schiff ’81 JD’85 P’14 and James Schiff ’81 P’14 were the 2018 recipients of the Brodhead Service Award.
 Proud Duke alumni and parents, the Schiffs are exemplary volunteers and supporters of Duke.
-Their philanthropy has transformed the university in truly incredible ways, from funding academic and thesis advising for a variety of programs, to supporting undergraduate faculty-mentored research and a professorship in the English department.
-The Schiffs have also demonstrated extraordinary leadership at Duke, serving as members of the Trinity Board of Visitors from 2007-2013 with Mr. Schiff serving as chairman from 2011-2013.
+Their philanthropy has transformed the university in truly incredible ways, from funding academic and thesis advising for a variety of programs to supporting undergraduate faculty-mentored research and a professorship in the English department.
+The Schiffs have also demonstrated extraordinary leadership at Duke, serving as members of the Trinity Board of Visitors from 2007-2013 with James Schiff serving as chairman from 2011-2013.

 2017: Mary Jacobs, Inaugural Brodhead Service Award Recipient